airo-ugent/airo-ipc/airo_ipc/cyclone_shm/README.md

 - **Known Shapes and Data Types**: The shape and `dtype` of each numpy array must be known in advance and consistent between the writer and readers. (\*)
 - **Single Writer**: Only one writer process is supported to prevent race conditions and ensure data consistency.
+- **Fixed buffer count**: Buffers are used for efficient synchronization between the writer and readers.
+The number of buffers is fixed and must be specified when creating the writer and reader instances.

 \(*) This does not mean that you need one Idl Dataclass per shape and dtype, but that the shape and dtype of each numpy array must be known in advance (at `SMWriter` and `SMReader` creation time)